SeewooLi/IRTest/README.md

   estimation algorithm and artificial item-response data that can be passed into `IRTest_Dich`, `IRTest_Poly`, or `IRTest_Mix`.

-- `plot_LD` draws a plot of the estimated latent distribution.

 - `dist2` is a probability density function of two-component Gaussian mixture distribution.